greese/dasein-cloud/README.md

 The most important sub-module is dasein-cloud-core.
 The core contains the Dasein Cloud object model against which you write your applications.
 You should not have any compile-time dependencies on any other Dasein sub-modules.
-All other sub-modules except dasein-cloud-test, dasein-cloud-mock, and dasein-cloud-cli are implementations of the Dasein Cloud model for specific clouds.
+All other sub-modules except dasein-cloud-test, dasein-cloud-mock, dasein-cloud-cli, and dasein-cloud-skeleton are implementations of the Dasein Cloud model for specific clouds.
 You include the ones you need as runtime dependencies.

 dasein-cloud-core also includes examples of using Dasein Cloud in an application.